Skip to main content

 Osteoporosis

 A common misconception is that osteoporosis only occurs in the older population.
 Many female athletes can have early-onset osteoporosis or osteopenia due to a lack of calcium and overall poor eating habits.
 A diet lacking in calcium and vitamin D can lead to decreased bone density, tissue breakdown, and decreased energy.
+Lower bone density puts you at a risk for fractures and breaks.
+Additionally, a lack of energy can affect your ability to train and recover, which results in poor performance.

 Warning signs